jason9693/MusicTransformer-tensorflow2.0/README.md

   optimizer = Adam(0.0001)
   ```

 ### 3. Keras Model Subclassing

 current tf 2.0(alpha) , subclassed keras model can't use method **save(), summary(), fit()** and **save_weigths() with .h5 format**

+### 4. Distribute Training

+As dist train (with 4GPU) is slower than using single GPU, I trained this model with single GPU.
+Nonethless, you want to see how to distribute training, See `dist_train.py`